abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-After adding actions in all those routes, if  we click again `save` or
+After adding actions in all those routes, if  we click again **save** or
-`cancel` we'll see the action bubbling through every route currently
+**cancel** we'll see the action bubbling through every route currently
 active.

 ~~~~~~~~
-save action controller borrowers/controllers/friends/new.js:10 save action bubbled route borrowers/routes/friends/new.js:13 save action bubbled to friends route borrowers/routes/friends.js:10 save action bubbled to application route borrowers/routes/application.js:10
++- save action in friends new controller
++-- save action bubbled up to friends new route
++--- save action bubbled up to friends route
++---- save action bubbled up to application route
 ~~~~~~~~

 Again, it is bubbling because we are returning true from every child
-`actions`, if we want the action to stop bubbling let's say in the
+**actions**, if we want the action to stop bubbling let's say in the
-`Friends Route`, we just need to return `false` and we'll get:
+**Friends Route**, we just need to return **false** in the actions specified in **app/routes/friends.js** and we'll get:

 ~~~~~~~~
-save action controller borrowers/controllers/friends/new.js:10 save action bubbled route borrowers/routes/friends/new.js:13 save action bubbled to friends route borrowers/routes/friends.js:10
++- save action in friends new controller
++-- save action bubbled up to friends new route
++--- save action bubbled up to friends route
 ~~~~~~~~

-See? no bubbling to the `Application Route`.
+As we can see, the action didn't bubble up to the **Application Route**.

 Whenever we are having trouble understanding how our actions are going to
-bubble, we can go to the `ember-inspector`, click Routes and then select
+bubble, we can go to the **ember-inspector**, click Routes and then select
-`Current Routes only`:
+**Current Routes only**:

 ![Actions Bubbling](images/actions-bubbling.png)